-Advocates can help determine what steps to take and what choices you need to make when you have been impacted by a crime.
+Advocates can help determine what steps to take and what choices to make when impacted by a crime.
 Victim advocates include paid and unpaid service providers working in a variety of settings to respond to crime victims' mental, physical, financial, social, emotional, and spiritual needs.
 Advocates can offer advice on how to stay safe and give you information on medical, mental health, and victim services in your community.